 If the homeowner did not redeem the property in 1 year, and once your barment has been successfully completed, the property is yours.
 But that does not mean that you will be able to sell it or use it for collateral for a loan.

 Because the tax sale itself created a cloud (defect) on the title to the property.
 In order to clear title to the property, you will need to bring a quiet title action.
 A quiet title action is an action that is filed to establish a person’s right of ownership in real property as against other claimants.
 In Georgia, there are two types of quiet title actions: a conventional quiet title action, or a quiet title action “against all the world.”
 While a conventional quiet title action will clear the cloud on title, an action against all the world will also eliminate other disputes, such as easements or boundary line disputes.

 Because obtaining clear title is so important, it is always best to work with experienced real estate counsel.

-Protecting Property Interests for Over 30 Years
+Protecting Property Interests Since 2001

-For more than 30 years the attorneys at the Law Offices of Mark Weinstein, P.C., have been helping people in the state of Georgia to protect their real property interests.
+Since 2001, the attorneys at the Law Offices of Mark Weinstein, P.C., have been helping people in the state of Georgia to protect their real property interests.
 If you have a real estate issue, call us.
 We serve clients in Atlanta, and in a number of counties throughout Georgia, including: Clayton County, Cobb County, Dekalb County, Douglas County, Fulton County, and Paulding County, among others.
 To schedule your free phone consultation, call us at: 770-888-7707.
 Or you can contact us here.